0x7lm/EquiDime/README.md

 1. `EquiDime.sol` - The ERC20 token contract for EquiDime (EDC).
 2. `CollateralActions.sol` - Manages collateral deposits and redemptions.
 3. `Liquidator.sol` - Handles liquidation of undercollateralized positions.
-4. `EDEngine.sol` - The engine contract that orchestrates interactions between the other contracts.

 ## Contracts

 ### EquiDime.sol

 The `EquiDime` contract defines the stablecoin (EDC).
-It includes functions to mint and burn tokens, which can only be called by the engine contract.
+It includes functions to mint and burn tokens, which can only be called by the collateralActions contract.

 ### CollateralActions.sol

 The `CollateralActions` contract handles the depositing and redeeming of collateral.
-It ensures that only the engine contract can call its functions, maintaining security and proper flow of operations.
+It ensures that only the collateralActions contract can call its functions, maintaining security and proper flow of operations.

 ### Liquidator.sol

 The `Liquidator` contract manages the liquidation process.
 It interacts with the `CollateralActions` contract to redeem collateral and with the `EquiDime` contract to burn the necessary amount of tokens.

-### EDEngine.sol

-The `EDEngine` contract is the core controller of the protocol.
-It coordinates the interactions between `EquiDime`, `CollateralActions`, and `Liquidator` to maintain the stability and proper functioning of the system.

 ## Usage